git-mirror/wordpress-akismet/readme.txt

 == Changelog ==

+= 2.5.6 =
+* Add more checks on the scheduled re-check feature, force it to be no more than 20 minutes in the future

 = 2.5.5 =
 * Add nonce check for comment author URL remove action
 * Fix the settings link